wohaco/despace/envision.md

 **Plains**

 About 70 % of Venus topography lies near the global mean average, consisting variously of smooth, gently undulating or ridged terrain.
 There is a huge variety of features found on these plains — from volcanic features (see‑sides domes etc), tectonic features (e.g. wrinkle ridges etc), evidence of flows (canali), aeolian features (dune fields, parabolae).
-Are canali or other specific magmatic features confined to a past regime or still active today?
-Is there a correlation between mesospheric SO₂ concentration & volcanic activity?
-Are crater floors effusively infilled & buried from below?
-Were the plains formed from a few massive outpourings in a short period of time or from many thousands of small flows over their entire history?
-Or were they formed, or modified, in an entirely different way?
+Are canali or other specific magmatic features confined to a past regime or still active today?: Is there a correlation between mesospheric SO₂ concentration & volcanic activity?: Are crater floors effusively infilled & buried from below?: Were the plains formed from a few massive outpourings in a short period of time or from many thousands of small flows over their entire history?: Or were they formed, or modified, in an entirely different way?:

 **Tectonic features**

 The surface of Venus is not organised into large plates like Earth’s oceans but it is partitioned into areas of low strain bounded by narrow margins of high strain ([EVN‑024,025](venus.md)), analogous to continental basins & microplates.
-Are these regions actively created & destroyed, like Earth’s oceans, or simply mobilised locally?
-What is the significance of the global network of elevated rift systems, similar in extent to mid‑ocean ridges but very different in appearance?
-Unique to Venus are coronae, quasi‑circular tectonic features, typically 100 — 500 km across, with a range of associated volcanic features.
-Are coronae the surface expression of plumes or magmatic intrusions?
-What role do they play in global tectonic & volcanic change?
+Are these regions actively created & destroyed, like Earth’s oceans, or simply mobilised locally?: What is the significance of the global network of elevated rift systems, similar in extent to mid‑ocean ridges but very different in appearance?: Unique to Venus are coronae, quasi‑circular tectonic features, typically 100 — 500 km across, with a range of associated volcanic features.
+Are coronae the surface expression of plumes or magmatic intrusions?: What role do they play in global tectonic & volcanic change?:

 [![](f/project/e/envision/pic04_thumb.jpg)](f/project/e/envision/pic04.jpg)<br> <small>*(Volcanic & Tectonic Features (after Ghail et al. 2018).
 Rifts follow topographic rises along great circle arcs, similar to Earth’s mid‑ocean ridges; wrinkle ridges are predominantly in the lowlands.
 Tesserae are highly deformed terrain across a range of elevations, & are possibly continental crust.)*</small>